 which is a monotonically increasing function of $t$.

 Next, we discuss the case of $A<0$.
-Initially ($t=0$), all of the region of $(D-1)$-dimensional space is regular except at $z\rightarrow\infty$.
-As time evolves, the singular hypersurface erodes the $\,\vect{z}$-coordinate region.
+All of the region of $(D-1)$-dimensional space is initially ($t=0$) regular except at $z\rightarrow\infty$.
+The singular hypersurface erodes the $\,\vect{z}$-coordinate region as time evolves.
 As a result, only the region near 0-branes remains regular.
-When we watch this process on the $(z^1,{ z}_{\perp})$ plane, the singular circle appears at infinity.
+When we consider this process on the $(z^1, z_{\perp})$ plane, the singularity appears at infinity.
 It eventually approaches 0-branes and finally the regular spatial region splits into two isolated throats surrounding each 0-brane.
-The proper distance $d$ between two branes, given by Eq. (\ref{distance}), is now a monotonically decreasing function of $t$.
+The proper distance $d$ between two branes, given by Eq. (\ref{s:distance:Eq}), is now a monotonically decreasing function of $t$.
 At a glance, it could realize brane collisions.
 However, since a singularity appears between two branes before the distance vanishes, a regular brane collision cannot be realized.